 This is not the case for everyone.
 Some might want to ask just a few questions and think $20 a month is too much.
 They might not have access to the payment methods OpenAI accepts or might want to use it anonymously.

-There are users that deposit Ӿ0.1 XNO, about $0.06 currently, presumably asking just one or a few questions.
-Adding any sort of fees to such transactions would be prohibitive, so nano’s feelessness is crucial here.
+There are users that deposit Ӿ0.1 nano, about $0.10 currently, presumably asking just one or a few questions.
+Adding any sort of fees to such transactions would be prohibitive, so Nano’s feelessness is crucial here.
 Nano also eliminates any waiting time, allowing users to send funds and immediately start using the bot.

 Integrating into the Nano ecosystem

-To solve this, I built the ability to swap other currencies for nano into the bot itself.
-Using /swap, people can create an order to, for example, swap 0.05 Monero into nano, which will then be immediately sent to their deposit address.
-For this, I used the NanSwap API.
+To solve this we built the ability to swap other currencies for Nano into the website itself.
+By going to their wallet on Nano-GPT, people can swap most other crypto into nano, which is then added to their Nano-GPT account.
+For this, we use the NanSwap API.

 This API is easy to work with, and NanSwap as a service is very speedy.
-The minimums to swap into nano are fairly low, usually around $2.5.
-By implementing NanSwap I was able to open the service up to the broader crypto ecosystem.
-That said, nano, by far, is the easiest, fastest, and cheapest way to add funds.
+Minimums to swap into Nano are fairly low, usually around $2.5.
+By implementing NanSwap we were able to open the service up to the broader crypto ecosystem.
+That said, Nano by far, is the easiest, fastest, and cheapest way to add funds.

 Developing with Nano

-As a developer, nano is a joy to work with.
-When developing this bot, I would make changes, run it, send in a test transaction with Ӿ0.000001 XNO, and instantly know whether it worked.
-Seconds later, I would be doing the next test transaction, using just Ӿ0.000001 again, paying practically nothing for my test transactions, and getting immediate feedback.
+As a developer, Nano is a joy to work with.
+When developing this website, we would make changes, run it, send in a test transaction with Ӿ0.000001 nano, and instantly know whether it worked.
+Seconds later, we would be doing the next test transaction, using just Ӿ0.000001 again, paying practically nothing for the test transactions and getting immediate feedback.

 To be clear, I am not an experienced developer.
 Yet I was sending transactions programmatically within an hour of starting to work on this.

-The Telegram bot has been a bigger success than expected.
-As of writing this, it’s been online for 17 days and has over 250 users.
+The website has become a bigger success than expected.
+As of writing this, we have over 3500 unique accounts.
 The number of users is still growing rapidly, and I’m very grateful to those who are using it.
-That said, I’d like to grow it further.
+That said, we’d like to grow it further.